alanfranz/apt-current/README.md

 Since it's a separate executable, if it's buggy you can always resort to the standard apt-get.
 No disruption of your user experience.

+There're two additional, optional functions as well: apt-current can delete downloaded deb cache and apt lists after such modifications commands are run.

+Configuration can be found in ```/etc/apt-current.conf```

 # installation